 - Google: 25,700 papers! - Some papers claim benefit, some not - Haines 1994: meta-analysis, 8 trials included. - "The results suggest that antibiotic prophylaxis does reduce the risk of shunt infection, but that statistically apparent reduction in risk is limited to situations in which an unusually high baseline rate of infection is experienced.
 The only studies reporting a statistically significant protective effect have control infection rates in excess of 20%"

-Possibly due to poor penetration into CSF?
+Possibly due to poor antibiotic penetration into CSF?
+Assays show very low CSF levels during shunt surgery

 Prophylactic antibiotics for shunts